Bob Wiltfong

-Robert "Bob" Wiltfong (born November 26) is a TED Talk speaker, author, and former correspondent on The Daily Show on Comedy Central."
+Robert Wiltfong (born November 26) is a TED Talk speaker, author, and former correspondent on The Daily Show on Comedy Central.

+Career

 Wiltfong was a true-life newscaster for 10 years, making him the first correspondent in Daily Show history to have worked as a traditional news reporter.
-In an interview, Wiltfong revealed that he decided to exit the world of non-satirical journalism after the September 11, 2001 attacks, during which he lost a close friend, cameraman Glen Pettit.
+In an interview, he revealed that he decided to leave the world of non-satirical journalism after the September 11, 2001 attacks, during which he lost a close friend, cameraman Glen Pettit.

-Wiltfong has won 4 regional, individual Emmys for television performance and has been nominated for 14 others.
-He was part of The Daily Show's 2004 winning submission for the prestigious Peabody Award and was featured on the election year wrap up DVD put out by Comedy Central.
+Wiltfong has won four regional, individual Emmys for television performance, and has been nominated for 14 others.
+He was part of The Daily Shows 2004 winning submission for the Peabody Award, and was featured on the election year wrap-up DVD put out by Comedy Central.

 He was a member of Neutrino, an improv comedy team in New York City.

-Additionally, Wiltfong has been featured in national commercials for AOL, Microsoft, Staples, Domino's Pizza and is the recurring character Chet Wallum on "It's Always Sunny in Philadelphia".
+Wiltfong has been featured in national commercials for AOL, Microsoft, Staples, and Domino's Pizza.
+He plays the recurring character Chet Wallum on It's Always Sunny in Philadelphia.

 In 2010, Wiltfong was selected to star in a national ad campaign for Nationwide Insurance, playing the Nationwide spokesman in a series of nationally broadcast television commercials that aired throughout 2010.

-In 2020, Wiltfong published a book with Tim Ito titled "The BS Dictionary: Uncovering the Origins and True Meanings of Business Speak".
-That book's content became the subject of a TEDx Talk Wiltfong delivered in Vienna, Austria in October 2022.
-The presentation was later upgraded to a full-on TED Talk a year later.
+In 2020, Wiltfong published a book with Tim Ito titled The BS Dictionary: Uncovering the Origins and True Meanings of Business Speak.
+The book's content became the subject of a TEDx Talk Wiltfong delivered in Vienna, Austria in October 2022.
+The presentation was later upgraded to a full TED Talk a year later.